 • Glenwood Hills

 Want to start a new job or continue in your industry?
 That’s totally possible in Albuquerque.
 The area is dependent on state and federal government jobs, along with higher education, but that also means consistent, dependable work once you find it.
-You can also find jobs in industries like aerospace, tech, IT, bioscience, engineering, and healthcare, to name a few.
+You can also find jobs in industries like aerospace, tech, IT, bioscience, engineering, healthcare, and even a growing TV and film production industry, to name a few.
 The thriving food and beverage scene also provides a lot of opportunities, and there are plenty of jobs in Albuquerque that let you get outside and enjoy the weather, like becoming a tour guide or park ranger.

 Q: What is a good salary in Albuquerque?

-A: The average salary in Albuquerque is $63,835, but a “good salary” for you depends on your family size, living situation, lifestyle, etc.
+The average salary in Albuquerque is $63,723, but a “good salary” for you depends on your family size, living situation, lifestyle, etc.

-When it comes to delicious local food, there’s a lot to try in Albuquerque.
+When it comes to delicious local food, there’s plenty to fill your plate when you’re living in Albuquerque.
 Some of the best Mexican cuisine you’ll ever have exists in this city, and you’ll see many items on menus featuring one of the state vegetables, the Northern New Mexico Chile.
 You’ll also quickly learn your answer to the question, “Red or green?”

 In addition to Mexican cuisine, as a resident, you’ll love all the Tex-Mex and southwestern-style food options available.
 Whether it’s BBQ, chicken fried steak, chili burritos, or huevos rancheros, there’s no shortage of amazing food options in ABQ.
 Some of our local favorites include: